jli05/jli05.github.io/_posts/2025-05-28-write-boot-sector.md

 db 0x55, 0xaa
 ```

 `db` for "declare byte".
 A boot sector has to terminate with these two bytes.
-If we change them to `0xbb, 0xaa`, we will get
+If we change them to `0xbb, 0xaa`, the booting will fail as below.

 ![booting screen for boot sector with wrong magic number](/assets/2025-05-boot-sector/wrong-magic-number.png)